Searches for multi-Z boson productions and anomalous gauge boson couplings at a muon collider: direct productions at a muon collider

+The selections of semi-leptonic channel are listed in Table ~\ref{tab:table3}, where $\Delta R_{jj}$ is the geometrical separation of two jets; $|\eta_{jj}|$ is the absolute pseudorapidity of the Z boson reconstructed from two jets; $p_{T, j}^{leading}$ denotes the highest $p_{T}$ in the two jets' transverse momentum.

+The selections improve the significance of both SM and aQGC signals.
+With $10\,\abinv$ of integrated luminosity at $\sqrt{s}=1\,\PTeV$, the expected yields of SM signal and background after the selections are listed in Table~\ref{tab:ZZZ_yields_SM}; and with the aQGC benchmark $f_{T, 0}/\Lambda^{4} = 100\,\PTeV^{-4}$, the expected yields of aQGC signal and background after the selections are listed in Table~\ref{tab:ZZZ_yields_aQGC}.

-Based on optimized selections, we find the significance for this semi-leptonic channel can reach $1.7\sigma$.
-We further combine~\cite{combine} the pure-leptonic channel and semi-leptonic resulting a higher significance of $1.9\sigma$ for the SM signal.
+After selections, the significance for this semi-leptonic channel can reach $1.7\sigma$ for the SM signal process.
+We further combine the pure-leptonic channel and semi-leptonic resulting a higher significance of $1.9\sigma$ for the SM signal.
 We also provide searches for aQGCs, and obtain the constraint range of all coefficients $f_{S,M,T}$, which will be shown in Table~\ref{tab:table4}.